RoxyRhHg/llm-for-zotero/README.md

   support native Zotero API operations.
 - **Skills** let you customize how Agent Mode handles research workflows.
 The plugin ships with 8 built-in skills and a portal for creating your own.
+- **General Web Search** lets the in-plugin Agent search the current public web with Tavily, read relevant pages, and attach source links to its answers.
 - **Standalone Window Mode** opens the assistant in a dedicated window with paper chat, library chat, and conversation history.
 - **File-Based Notes** save Markdown notes to local folders, including Obsidian,